Athlete

-An athlete is most commonly a person who competes in one or more sports involving physical strength, speed, power, or endurance.
-Sometimes, the word "athlete" is used to refer specifically to sport of athletics competitors, i.e. including track and field and marathon runners but excluding e.g. swimmers, footballers or basketball players.
-However, in other contexts (mainly in the United States) it is used to refer to all athletics (physical culture) participants of any sport.
+An athlete is most commonly a person who competes in one or more sporting activities that involve physical strength, speed, power, or endurance.
+Sometimes the word "athlete" is used to refer specifically to sport of athletics competitors, i.e. including track and field and marathon runners but excluding e.g. swimmers, footballers or basketball players.
+However, in other contexts (mainly in the United States) it is used to refer to all athletics participants of any sport.
 For the latter definition, the word sportsperson or the gendered sportsman or sportswoman are also used.
 A third definition is also sometimes used, meaning anyone who is physically fit regardless of whether they compete in a sport.

 Athletes may be professionals or amateurs.
 Most professional athletes have particularly well-developed physiques obtained by extensive physical training and strict exercise, accompanied by a strict dietary regimen.

 Definitions

 Runners, ceramics, S. IV a.C.

 Athletes taking part in a race on a snowy park in the U.S.

 The word "athlete" is a romanization of the άθλητὴς, athlētēs, meaning one who participates in a contest; from ἄθλος, áthlos or ἄθλον, áthlon, meaning a contest or feat.
 The primary definition of "sportsman" according to Webster's Third Unabridged Dictionary (1960) is, "a person who is active in sports: as (a): one who engages in the sports of the field and especially in hunting or fishing."